CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 For instructions on how to create / retrieve a Kielipankki password, see [guidelines on how to manage Kielipankki passwords](https://github.com/CSCfi/Kielipankki-passwords/blob/master/howto_manage_corpus_passwords.md).

-The next steps can be completed on your local device (i.e., work-related and well maintained laptop or the like), on the HFST server, or on the interactive shell on Puhti.
+The next steps can be completed on your local device (i.e., work-related and well maintained laptop or the like), on the HFST server, or on the interactive shell on CSC’s computing environment.

 If the original dataset was encrypted by the researcher (with their password), unencrypt the data and create a new zip package, without a password.
 Then, using the resource group password, encrypt the data in a new wrapper package.
 The encrypted zip file then contains the un-encrypted zip file.

 For naming conventions for the data packages see [guidelines for data storage](howto_data_storage.md).

-## Transferring the confidential data to Puhti
+## Transferring the confidential data to CSC’s computing environment

-If uploading data to Puhti, you must make sure that the data ends up in the user group `project_2013016` or, if required, in your private group/project.
+If uploading data to CSC’s computing environment, you must make sure that the data ends up in the user group `project_2013016` or, if required, in your private group/project.

-On Puhti, start the process by changing to the user group `project_2013016` with command
+On CSC’s computing environment, start the process by changing to the user group `project_2013016` with command

       $ newgrp project_2013016